 When you hear the term “DUI”, you’d think this is only for intoxicated drivers driving their cars, right?
 After all, DUI means “driving under the influence”, be it alcohol or drugs.
 “Driving”, as in present tense.

 South Dakota has a different take on this, making their DUI laws one of the weirdest laws in the nation.
 Here, you can face a DUI charge without actually driving.
-Even if you don’t have your car keys in the ignition.
+Even if you don’t have your car keys in the dumbest laws in the US ignition.

 So long as you have actual control of your car and you’re intoxicated, you can get charged with DUI.
-This includes being behind the wheel of a parked car, trying to sober up.
+This dumbest laws in the US includes being behind the wheel of a parked car, trying to sober up.
 If the police see you, better prepare yourself for a DUI charge.